Klingefjord/bernie/README.md

-# Talk to the city experiments

-Experiments for the talk to the city project.
+# This is an experiment in clustering opinions using embeddings, and feeding these clusters to LLMs so you can converse with a political stance.

-Dataset can be found here: https://www.kaggle.com/datasets/mtaboada/sfu-opinion-and-comments-corpus-socc
+Dataset can be found here: https://www.kaggle.com/datasets/benjaminawd/new-york-times-articles-comments-2020

-If you don't have an OpenAI API key in your path you have to supply one manually.